tamas-p/ht/README.md

 ```

 #htg
-Application to test multithreaded behaviour when memcpy length is increased bellow size of LLC.
+Application to test multithreaded behaviour when accumlated memcpy length is increased above size of LLC.

 ![alt tag](graph.png)